jliujack/yellowcake/content/pages/components.md

   **· Founder Team**

-  Our team members include lawyers qualified in the PRC, IP protection team (including patent agents) and international trade team with experience regarding cross-border e-commerce business, purchase sourcing service.
+  Our team members include qualified PRC lawyers, IP protection team (including patent agents) and international trade team with experience regarding cross-border e-commerce business, purchase sourcing service.
 The team members have all graduated from the top universities, both domestically and overseas.

   **· Key Features**